ZapoVerde/RoboSmith/docs/architecture/RoboSmith_spec.md

 #### 5.2.1.
 Statement

-Supervise the "Factory" as it autonomously executes a plan, only intervening when the system correctly identifies a failure and triggers a `stop_and_flag` action.
+Supervise the "Factory" as it autonomously executes a plan, only intervening when the system correctly identifies a failure and triggers a `HALT_AND_FLAG` action.

 #### 5.2.2.
 Elaboration for Implementation